 Diaries recorded that the land jutted out "on an extended plaine, a spot of earth which thrust out into depth and midst of the channell."

-Today, the replica of the 17th century Susan Constant was built in 1991 by the Jamestown-Yorktown Foundation and financed by the Commonwealth of Virginia at a cost of $2.1 million.
-Manned by a crew of 25, it cruises the waters of the Chesapeake Bay.
-The ship stands on exhibit at the Jamestown Settlement in Virginia, alongside the replicas of the Godspeed and Discovery.
+Today in 2019, the replica of the 17th century ship, "the Susan Constant," was built in 1991 by the Jamestown-Yorktown Foundation and financed by the Commonwealth of Virginia at a cost of $2.1 million.
+Manned by a crew of 25, when not cruising the waters of the Chesapeake Bay, the ship stands on exhibit at the Jamestown Settlement in Virginia, alongside the replicas of the "Godspeed" and the "Discovery. "

-Though Reverend Samuel Purchas stood firm by his manuscript, no record of a ship named "Sarah Constant" was ever found for that time period.
+Though Reverend Samuel Purchas stood firm by his manuscript, no record of a ship named the "Sarah Constant" was ever found for that time period.

 Sources: